Photo by Imelda T. Mandala

 Enduring Otherwise: Muslim Queer and Trans Worldmaking in Indonesia is an ethnographic inquiry into the affective experiences of sexual and gender minorities in the predominantly Muslim country as they navigate violence and normative pressures, zooming in into their complex engagement with issues of religiosity and their perseverance through struggles while holding onto the hope of transforming their marginalized conditions

-This book, which is expected to be published by the end of January 2026, is part of NYU Press's Hauntings: Queer/Trans Studies in Religion series, edited by Ashton T. Crawley (University of Virginia), Tamara C. Ho (University of California, Riverside), and Melissa M. Wilcox (University of California, Riverside).
+This book will be published in Spring 2026 by NYU Press, as part of its Hauntings: Queer/Trans Studies in Religion series, edited by Ashton T. Crawley, Tamara C. Ho, and Melissa M. Wilcox.